What is Remarketing? Get People To Finish What They Started!

 - An advertising campaign is carried out that targets that list, so that only the users who are part of it will be able to see it.

 Now that you know what remarketing is, you should also know that depending on how users are recruited for the list and what type of ads are shown to them, we can distinguish different types of remarketing.

 1. Customer list remarketing

-Customer list remarketing allows to upload lists of contact information that customers have given.
-When those people are signed into Google, they can be exposed to ads across different Google products.
+Customer list remarketing allows uploading lists of contact information that customers have given.
+When those people are logged on to Google, they can be exposed to ads across different Google products.